Recently I hold the honor to be part of the Geneva Forum in the United Nations for 1st time present, and not virtually as in past Editions.

 Do we boost critical thinkers or just thinkers that criticise?
 Mainstreaming critical thinking…

-Social Media has printed with the idea that everyone has a place and an opportunity to have a say.
+Social Media has printed the idea that everyone has a place and an opportunity to have a say.
 However, the capacity to be critical is usually associated with critics rather than a real reflection that boost a wave on intellectual production.

 In light of the current war crisis, it becomes evident that there is no reflection at all about the root causes of the conflict or even the search to negotiate, and conciliate positions.
 There is no determination to learn, reflect and get into solutions, but to be “against” one or other position, instead of just being “against war”.
 To erase the own existence from one side, and not to erase the root causes of the conflict.
 This is a clear massive Media manipulation that deliberately is driven society into confrontation rather than peace within a wave of a disappointing Zero intellectual production.